google/xls/docs_src/dslx_reference.md

 domain.
 For example, `(u32:0..10, ())` specifies a domain for a pair where the first element is restricted to 0..10 and the second can be any value of its type.

+Currently only the "Arbitrary" domain can be applied to array parameters of fuzz test property functions.

 The "Arbitrary" domain applied to `enum` parameters restrains the provided fuzzed values to the defined values of the `enum`, even if the `enum` is sparse.